 If you are currently in a troubled marriage, you may have typed the term “divorce” into your internet browser recently.
 If so, you are not alone.
-According to media outlets like the New York Times and the London Evening Standard, search terms such as “how do I get divorced” peak and trend at various points throughout the year.
+According to media outlets like the New York Times and the London Evening Standard , search terms such as “how do I get divorced” peak and trend at various points throughout the year.
 It is no surprise that early January, or the first Monday back to work in January to be exact, is one of the most popular days to search for answers about the legalities and formalities of getting divorced.
-Another time this term peaks is March.
+This term also peaks in March.
 Most experts surmise that by March, people have gathered their information and made their decisions on whether or not to begin a divorce proceeding.
+So, will you be part of Divorce Day 2020?

 As a life coach who specializes in helping people navigate major life transitions, I often encounter people in the depths of despair.
 Maybe the couple has just experienced an infidelity or perhaps the kids have finally left home and they are now experiencing the full discord of their rocky marriage, or, maybe one partner has prioritized his or her career over the needs of their spouse.
 Whatever the reason, people reach out to professionals, like me, in these trying times.
 Most people navigating a negative life change like divorce, separation, or the ending of a life-partnership need support, guidance, and clarity during this very tumultuous time.